moiddar/Pushing-SQL-to-its-Limits/README.md

 <br>
 <br>

-For our 3 product itemsets, we don't have any itemsets that have an occurance above our minimum support.
+For our 3 product itemsets, we don't have any itemsets that have an occurrence above our minimum support.
 This means our frequent itemsets stop at two product categories.
 We can now generate the itemset lattice:

 <table>
 <tr>